BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 #### Some context

+Large Language Models (LLMs) are neural network trained to predict tokens (pieces of words) given a text context.
+Modern systems use them to generate the next word in a sentence repeatedly, creating coherent sentences.

+By itself, this is not enough for translating entire books: the model will simply generate what's most probable, which is average internet slop text.
+A translator does not predict the most probable translation, they think about different possibilities, make drafts and more.
+We pay professional translator precisely because they will produce something better than average thanks to their expertise.

-In late 2024, [OpenAI introduced the first LLM capable of complex reasoning](https://openai.com/fr-FR/index/introducing-openai-o1-preview/) and in context decision making: o1.
-The reasoning capability lead to improvements across all tasks, and nowadays all new models are post-trained to develop complex reasoning abilities leading to remarkable advances such as [refuting Erdos conjecture about the unit distance problem](https://openai.com/fr-FR/index/model-disproves-discrete-geometry-conjecture/).
+Technological progress has not stopped though, and in late 2024, [OpenAI introduced the first LLM capable of complex reasoning](https://openai.com/fr-FR/index/introducing-openai-o1-preview/) and in context decision making: o1.
+Reasoning capabilities lead to major improvements across all tasks, culminating in the recent [refutal of Erdos conjecture about the unit distance problem](https://openai.com/fr-FR/index/model-disproves-discrete-geometry-conjecture/).

-[MIGHT_NOT_KEEP]
-Moreover [LLM training grows internal representations of language in general](https://www.anthropic.com/research/tracing-thoughts-language-model), which makes them suitable for translation as they will process the information in an abstract concept space.
+The system we need today might already exist.

 #### Cost estimate

-Even though the system could work in practice, we dismissed human translation earlier based on cost so it would be unfair not to the same for the machine-based approach.
+Earlier, we dismissed human translation earlier based on cost so it would be unfair not to the same for the machine-based approach.

 We want to translate 3 books, which we estimated will contain ~270k english words once translated.
 LLMs do not operate on words directly, instead words are split into tokens.
 In our case [english words are split in 1.3 tokens on average](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them), so will need to generate *at the very least* 360k tokens.
 How much would that cost?